T

 PaceStandard

-This 4-day family-friendly itinerary for Rome balances iconic ancient sites with charming neighborhoods and delicious food.
-You'll explore the Colosseum and Roman Forum, marvel at Vatican City's treasures, toss a coin in the Trevi Fountain, and wander through the historic Jewish Ghetto.
-The pace is balanced, allowing for exploration without feeling rushed, with mid-range dining options and opportunities for a splurge.
+This 4-day family itinerary balances Rome's iconic ancient history with its vibrant artistic and culinary scenes.
+Explore the Colosseum and Roman Forum, marvel at Vatican City, toss a coin in the Trevi Fountain, and wander through charming neighborhoods.
+The pace is balanced, allowing for exploration without feeling rushed, and includes kid-friendly activities and dining experiences.

 Day 1 · Rome